-Hubble and Home at 200 Abingdon Road, on the corner of Vicarage Road, is so-named because until 1889 Grandpont, New Hinksey and Cold Harbour were in the county of Berkshire.
+The Berkshire House at 200 Abingdon Road, on the corner of Vicarage Road, is so-named because until 1889 Grandpont, New Hinksey and Cold Harbour were in the county of Berkshire.
 The pub was first recorded in the mid 1860s but the present building was built between 1921 and 1938.
 In March 1914 Thomas Heath, who was landlord of the Old Berkshire House, was killed at the level crossing at Hinksey Halt.
 He was 59.
 His widow Lucy was paid £5 by the Great Western Railway company as 'a gratuity towards funeral expenses'.
 The pub has also been known as the Old Berkshire House, the Crooked Pot (until late 2014), Hubble and Home, and Home.

 The Duke of Monmouth at 260 Abingdon Road, on the corner of Sunningwell Road, was built as a house in 1896 and converted into a pub (with the addition of a large extension at the back) in 1930 for Hall's Brewery.
 The letters HOB, 'Hall's Oxford Brewery', can be seen high up on the front façade.
 Hall's was founded in St Thomas's (in west Oxford) by Willam Hall in the late 18th century, and the brewery owned many pubs in the city.
 By the 1870s there were around nine independent breweries in Oxford, and in the later 19th century Hall's began to take these over, as well as others in Wallingford and Bicester.
 Eventually Hall's took over all the other Oxford breweries except Morrell's (which was on St Thomas's High Street).
 Hall's and Morrell's therefore went into the 20th century as the two main commercial rivals in Oxford's brewing industry.
 Hall's itself was later taken over by Ind Coope, but Morrell's remained independent until its closure in 1998.

 For more information on Oxford's brewing industry see: